Keith-S-Thompson/fizzbuzz-c/README.md

 Here's a straightforward implementation in C, similar to one I wrote (on paper!) in a job interview of my own a few years ago.
-(The problem statement didn't explictly say what to print for numbers that are multiples of both three and five, so I stated the assumption explicitly as part of my solution.)
+(The problem statement didn't explicitly say what to print for numbers that are multiples of both three and five, so I stated the assumption explicitly as part of my solution.)